sfarr-epcc/gromacs_bpg/docs/cookbook/cookbook.rst

    srun gmx_mpi mdrun -s benchmark.tpr -ntomp ${OMP_NUM_THREADS}

-**GPU offload scenarios, hybrid MPI/OpenMP execution and simultaneous multithreading**
+**GPU offload scenarios, hybrid MPI x OpenMP hybrid parallel execution and simultaneous multithreading**

-Keeping in mind best practice to associate one rank (one spatial domain) with each GPU means we run ``mdrun`` with one MPI rank per node since there is only GPU on each node.
-We choose 12 OpenMP threads (``-ntomp 12``) per MPI rank in order to use all CPU cores, or 24 threads per rank if hyperthreading is enabled.
-Since there is only one processor (one socket) on Piz Daint GPU compute nodes, we do not expect to suffer a performance penalty by having a single rank spanning across all 12 cores using multithreading.
-Using default GPU offloaded settings means PME is offloaded to GPU, which can currently only happen on a single rank, corresponding to running ``mdrun`` with ``-npme 1``.

-[Figure showing scaling of benchmark performance for these options, i.e. with single PME rank offloaded to GPU]

-Disabling PME GPU offloading by choosing ``-pme cpu`` means PME computations are done on CPU cores.
-Consider using ``tune_pme`` to determine optimal number of PME ranks.
+In order to better understand how GROMACS utilises the available hardware on Piz Daint and how to get good performance we can examine the effect on benchmark performance of the choice of which calculations to offload to GPU, the number of MPI ranks per node and OpenMP threads per rank, and use of simultaneous multithreading.
+Doing this systematically is facilitated in the first instance by disabling dynamic load balancing (``-dlb no``) and PME tuning (``-tunepme no``), which also allows us to illustrate the strength of load imbalance in different execution scenarios.

+The figures below show benchmark performance for GROMACS 2020.2 scales with increasing node count on Piz Daint for different combinations of GPU offload scenarios and for different combinations of MPI ranks and OpenMP threads, and with and without use of multithreading (SMT).
+Only the most relevant, i.e. some of the best-performing execution scenarios are shown for each benchmark.
+Error bars (offset upward from measurements) indicate the hypothetical maximum obtainable performance if the combined load imbalances between spatial domains and between PP and PME ranks reported by GROMACS were absent.

 .. list-table::
    :align: center

-   * - .. figure:: results/pizdaint/20k_HBS_1smt_dlbNO_tunepmeNO-nsperday.svg

-          20k_HBS, SMT off (1 thread per core)

-     - .. figure:: results/pizdaint/20k_HBS_2smt_dlbNO_tunepmeNO-nsperday.svg

-          20k_HBS, SMT on (2 threads per core)

-   * - .. figure:: results/pizdaint/benchMEM_1smt_dlbNO_tunepmeNO-nsperday.svg

-          benchMEM, SMT off (1 thread per core)

-     - .. figure:: results/pizdaint/benchMEM_2smt_dlbNO_tunepmeNO-nsperday.svg

-          benchMEM, SMT on (2 threads per core)

-   * - .. figure:: results/pizdaint/465k_HBS_1smt_dlbNO_tunepmeNO-nsperday.svg
+   * - .. figure:: results/pizdaint/20k_HBS_1smt_002mpi_006omp_dlbNO_tunepmeNO-nsperday.svg

-          465k_HBS, SMT off (1 thread per core)
+          **20k_HBS** - 2 mpi x 6 omp (SMT off)

-     - .. figure:: results/pizdaint/465k_HBS_2smt_dlbNO_tunepmeNO-nsperday.svg
+     - .. figure:: results/pizdaint/benchMEM_2smt_004mpi_006omp_dlbNO_tunepmeNO-nsperday.svg

-          465k_HBS, SMT on (2 threads per core)
+          **benchMEM** - 4 mpi x 6 omp (SMT on)

-   * - .. figure:: results/pizdaint/benchRIB_1smt_dlbNO_tunepmeNO-nsperday.svg
+   * - .. figure:: results/pizdaint/465k_HBS_2smt_008mpi_003omp_dlbNO_tunepmeNO-nsperday.svg

-          benchRIB, SMT off (1 thread per core)
+          **465k_HBS** - 8 mpi x 3 omp (SMT on)

-     - .. figure:: results/pizdaint/benchRIB_2smt_dlbNO_tunepmeNO-nsperday.svg
+     - .. figure:: results/pizdaint/benchRIB_2smt_004mpi_006omp_dlbNO_tunepmeNO-nsperday.svg

-          benchRIB, SMT on (2 threads per core)
+          **benchRIB** - 4 mpi x 6 omp (SMT on)

-   * - .. figure:: results/pizdaint/benchPEP_1smt_dlbNO_tunepmeNO-nsperday.svg
+   * - .. figure:: results/pizdaint/benchPEP_2smt_004mpi_006omp_dlbNO_tunepmeNO-nsperday.svg

-          benchPEP, SMT off (1 thread per core)
+          **benchPEP** - 4 mpi x 6 omp (SMT on)

-     - .. figure:: results/pizdaint/benchPEP_2smt_dlbNO_tunepmeNO-nsperday.svg
+     - ..

-          benchPEP, SMT on (2 threads per core)